Pulmonary ventilation/perfusion scan

 A pulmonary ventilation and perfusion scan may be a lower-risk alternative to pulmonary angiography for evaluating disorders of the lung blood supply.

 This test may not provide a definite diagnosis, particularly in people with lung disease.
-Other tests may be needed to confirm or rule out the findings of a pulmonary ventilation and perfusion scan.
+Other tests may be needed to confirm or check for the findings of a pulmonary ventilation and perfusion scan.

 This test has largely been replaced by CT pulmonary angiography for diagnosing pulmonary embolism.
 However, people with kidney problems or an allergy to contrast dye can more safely have this test.